emezieoluchi29/SCHOOL-REPORT-ANALYSIS/README.md

 # SCHOOL-REPORT-DASHBOARD
 Project Overview
 The School Report Project is designed to streamline the collection and analysis of student performance data across different schools.
-The project utilizes data columns related to student assessments, class sizes, and academic scores in subjects such as Mathematics, English, and Basic Science and Technology (BST).
-The ultimate goal is to calculate grades for each subject and analyze the data using Power BI for deeper insights.
+The ultimate goal is to study the student overall performance compare them with influencing factors and analyze the data using Power BI for deeper insights.

-Data Columns
+#Data Columns
 The dataset includes the following columns:

 Current school term: Indicates the ongoing school term for the report.